sergioiglesias1/bank-campaign-predictor/README.md

 - Link to data: [Kaggle Bank Marketing Dataset](https://www.kaggle.com/datasets/sahistapatel96/bankadditionalfullcsv/data)
 - Contains client demographic data, call duration, campaign info, and economic indicators

-All dataset files are stored in the `data/` folder (not included in the repo).
+All dataset files are stored in the `data/` folder.

 ## How It Works

 ### 1. Data Loading & Cleaning
-- Load CSV from `data/` directory, sample 3-6% of data for faster training is a recommendation
+- Load CSV from `data/` directory, sample 3-6% of data for faster training is a recommendation -> (df = df.sample(frac=0.03))
 - Encode target variable (`yes` → 1, `no` → 0)

 ### 2. Exploratory Analysis
-- Age distribution vs subscription
+- Age distribution vs subscription -> We use 82 years as age limit to make a clearer visualization
-- Call duration by subscription
+- Data inspection and structure

 ### 3. Preprocessing
-- One-hot encoding of categorical features
+- Label encoding of categorical features
-- Standard scaling of features for SVM and Logistic Regression pipelines
+- Standard scaling of features for SVM and Logistic Regression pipelines with balanced data

 ### 4. Model Training
 - Train/test split with stratification
 - Pipelines are used for SVM and Logistic Regression to combine scaling + model
-- Random Forest is tuned with GridSearchCV for optimal hyperparameters, it is the most sensitive one
+- All models are tuned with RandomizedSearchCV for optimal hyperparameters

-> GridSearch is applied only to Random Forest as it is more sensitive to hyperparameters.
-> SVM and Logistic Regression are left with standard configurations to maintain stability and reduce computation time.
+> Random Forest is not in a pipeline because it does not need scaling.

 ### 5. Evaluation
 - Accuracy, precision, recall, F1-score, and AUC-ROC